-Top 10 Ultimate Attractions to Visit in Kerala
+Top 10 Must-Visit Tourist Attractions in Kerala – Best Destinations to Visit

-Known as “God’s Own Country”, the southern Indian state of Kerala has figured in almost all major compilations of ‘must see’ tourist spots worldwide.
-Kerala’s stress on ecotourism initiatives, coupled with its lush green tropical beauty and a friendly populace have transformed the state to a very popular international tourist destination.
-The state is blessed with serene beaches, breathtaking forests, beautiful backwaters and lake resorts, scenic mountains and hill stations, wildlife sanctuaries and places of historical importance.
+Kerala is Known as “God’s Own Country”. the southern Indian state of Kerala has figured in almost all major compilations of ‘must-see’ tourist spots worldwide.
+Kerala’s stress on ecotourism initiatives, coupled with its lush green tropical beauty and a friendly populace, has transformed the state into a very popular international tourist destination.
+Some Kerala attractions are like serene beaches, breathtaking forests, beautiful backwaters and lake resorts, scenic mountains and hill stations, wildlife sanctuaries and places of historical importance.
 Experiencing Kerala’s rich and unique culture and traditions is perhaps the best part of the visit.
 Let us take a quick look at what Kerala has to offer:

 Nothing helps you to relax and rejuvenate, quite like Kerala’s backwaters do.
-Backwaters are unique to Kerala.
+Backwaters are unique Kerala attractions.
 A houseboat ride in Kerala’s backwaters along the palm-fringed shores will give you the best glimpses of Kerala’s natural beauty and culture, which will be etched in your minds for a lifetime.
 There are also many lake resorts, which offer the best backwater views.
 If you are visiting during the monsoon season, you might even be able to attend the famous ‘snake-boat race’.
-Vembanad and Ashtamudi lakes are the two most popular backwaters.
-Alappuzha, Kollam and Kottayam districts are major centres of backwater tourism in the state.

 The stretch of the Western Ghats running through Kerala offers some of the best hill stations.
 Some of these are the hub of tea plantations, while others house some rare and exotic species of animal and plant life.
 Kerala’s hill stations are extremely popular with both domestic and foreign adventure enthusiasts.
 The mist-covered peaks and winding lanes add mystery to the scenery.
 Munnar, known as ‘the Kashmir of the South’ is a very popular destination.
-Other major tourist favorites include Wayanad, Vagamon, Nelliyampathi, Ponmudi etc. Srees Tours & Travels offers customized Kerala Tour Packages for Hill Stations, Backwaters, Beaches and many other Kerala Destinations.
+Other major tourist favorites include Wayanad, Vagamon, Nelliyampathi, Ponmudi, etc. Srees Tours & Travels offers customized Kerala Tour Packages for some beautiful Kerala attractions like Hill Stations, Backwaters, Beaches, and many other Kerala Destinations.

 Kerala, with its rich biodiversity, has several protected areas to conserve its wildlife.
-The state has 5 national parks and 13 wildlife sanctuaries.
+There are 6 national parks and 14 wildlife sanctuaries in Kerala.
 These parks and sanctuaries offer visitors a unique chance to see and experience wildlife in their natural habitat.
-Wildlife sanctuaries such as Periyar (Thekkady), Chinnar, Neyyar, Eravikulam national park and Thattekkad bird sanctuary are popular destinations.
+Wildlife sanctuaries such as Periyar (Thekkady), Chinnar, Neyyar, Eravikulam national park, and Thattekkad bird sanctuary are popular destinations.